How to Make The Best Sour Gummy Bears Infused With Cannabis

 - Mix ¼ cup superfine sugar mixed with ½ -1 Tbsp citric acid or to taste.
-Once the sour gummy bears have been cured by air drying, shake them in a bag filled with your sweet and sour mixture.
+Once the sour gummy bears have been cured by air drying, shake them in a bag filled with this mixture.
 Do not spray your gummies with oil if using the sugar mix as a coating.
 The sugar coating is optional.

 - Package and label your gummies in an airtight container or bag.
 To preserve the integrity of the cannabinoids, store gummies in the refrigerator or freezer long-term, although If you use the mold inhibitor, you may leave room temperature.
 Label well with warnings and dosage if known.
 I use these medical cannabis labels.

 - Divide the strength or milligrams of cannabis by the number of pieces to determine the approximate strength of each.
 I can’t stress enough to package and label with warnings that your candy is medicated.
 Store safely away from children or unsuspecting adults.

 - Start Low and Go Slow!
 The medicated edible rule is to start with a very low dose of THC and slowly increase until you know the effect.
 Edibles can take up to 3 hours to peak in some individuals.
 Learn to know your body and your dose.
 Everyone’s endocannabinoid system is different.
 Some people prefer 2mg and others feel nothing after 200 mg.
 Also, your sour gummy bears made at home aren’t perfectly uniform in size or dosage, so keep that in mind.